-24 hours a day, including weekends and holidays.
 For immediate emergencies, please call 911.

-- Proof of abuse and neglect is not required to make a report. - Reports of abuse and neglect concerns are confidential and can be anonymous.
-If you have asked that your name not be disclosed, please know that DCYF makes every effort to remove your name from all DCYF records of the report and investigation; however, if the case ever goes to court, a judge may request identifying information.
+Proof of abuse and neglect is not required to make a

+Reports of abuse and neglect concerns are confidential and can be anonymous.
+If you have asked that your name not be disclosed, please know that DCYF will make every effort to remove your name from all DCYF records of the report and investigation; however, if the case ever goes to court, a judge may request identifying information.